 Beyond a referral from a peer or coworker, part buyers often start by going to Google.
+70% of buyers used Google or the Internet to find new suppliers in the last year.
 Buyers type in the name of a shop they may have heard about or the name of the service they are looking for, such as, “CNC machining NH”, in Google to see what comes up.
 The results serve as the first impression a buyer has of a shop.
 The days of part buyers calling or emailing a shop for quotes without visiting the website are over.
 However, this doesn’t mean job shops need to spend an arm and a leg in both time and dollars on building out the most elaborate website.
 Rather, shops simply need to have an internet presence and an easy way for these buyers to request a quote for the services they offer.

 With this in mind, there are several steps shop owners can take to make a huge impact on how customers find and view their business.
 Here are some quick ways to start making an impact today!

 Have you ever searched for a product, service or company on Google and seen a company profile on the right side of the results?
 This profile has business hours, phone number, location, reviews, images, a link to the website and more.
 Setting up a Business Page is an easy way for shops to quickly establish an online presence while making a good first impression when customers search for their business or ones like it.

 - Take up a large chunk of screen real estate on the right side of Google results when people search for your business

 - Opens up an avenue for reviews that create credibility